-First, we supposed that environment change recognition receptor/site (ECRR/ECRS) participates in the recognition of accumulation of IgM H- and L-chains as an abnormal, unexpected, unfavorable environment change (and probably acts in part in the signal transduction concerning the accumulation to the chromatin structure) (Fig. 20).
-In addition, chromatin conformation (structure) change complex (4C) machinery, which is diverse and consists of a member of each of HATs plus HDACs and other factors, is supposed to directly and irreversibly create plasticity of the chromatin structure surrounding proximal 5'-upstream regions of the above-mentioned transcription factor genes (and also act in part in the signal transduction) (Figs. 20 and 21).
-Using the ECRR/ECRS, the 4C machinery and other components, the chain reaction of response to the abnormal accumulation of IgM H- and L-chains occurs as follows.
-Large amounts of IgM H- and L-chains artificially created by their excessively increased gene expressions induced by the HDAC2-deficiency (Fig. 9) are first accumulated probably within the endoplasmic reticulum of HDAC2(-/-) mutant cells (Figs. 18 and 19).
-Most of the accumulated IgM Hand L-chains (which probably exist as a high molecular weight complex with each other [121]) are gradually secreted into the cultivation media (outside of cells), whereas a part of them is transported to the nuclear envelope but not inside of nucleus, and kept at the peri-nuclear space at the early and later cultivation stages (Figs. 18, 19 and 20).
+The other hand, the case of HDAC2(-/-) mutants is as follows.
+Repeatedly, large amounts of IgM Hand L-chains artificially synthesized by their excessively increased gene expressions induced by the HDAC2-deficiency (Fig. 9) are first accumulated probably within the endoplasmic reticulum of HDAC2(-/-) mutant cells (Figs. 18 and 19).
+Most of the accumulated IgM H- and L-chains (which probably exist as a high molecular weight complex with each other [121]) are gradually secreted into the cultivation media (i.e. the outside of cells), whereas a part of them is transported to the nuclear envelope but not the inside of nucleus, and kept at the peri-nuclear space at the early and later cultivation stages (Figs. 18, 19 and 20).
 The excessively accumulated immunoglobulin proteins at the peri-nuclear space bind to the ECRR/ECRS localized at the inner nuclear membrane (where hetero-chromatin is possibly located) (Fig. 20).
-After the ECRR/ECRS recognizes the accumulation of IgM H- and L-chains as an abnormal and unfavorable environment change, the signal concerning it is genome-widely transmitted to the chromatin structure surrounding proximal 5'-upstream regions of numerous genes (probably existing on several distinct chromosomes) encoding transcription factors, chromatin-modifying enzymes, and related factors and enzymes.
-Following the initial signal transduction, a spontaneous unbalanced response to the abnormal environment change is consecutively and separately converged to the proximal 5'-upstream regions of Pax5, Aiolos, EBF1, OBF1 and other genes in individual clones of HDAC2(-/-) mutants (Fig. 22).
+After the ECRR/ECRS recognizes the accumulation of IgM H- and L-chains as an abnormal and/or unfavorable environment change, the signal concerning the environment change is genome-widely transmitted to the chromatin structure surrounding proximal 5'-upstream regions of numerous genes (probably existing on several distinct chromosomes) encoding transcription factors, chromatin-modifying enzymes, and related factors and enzymes.
+Following the initial signal transduction, a spontaneous unbalanced response to the abnormal and/or unfavorable environment change is consecutively and separately converged to the proximal 5'-upstream regions of Pax5, Aiolos, EBF1, OBF1 and other genes in individual clones of HDAC2(-/-) mutants (Fig. 22).